peteclark82/node-fluid/README.md

 # Fluid.js

 Fluid.js is a simple fluent interface API for javascript and node.js.
-It is used to create fluent interfaces around existing vanilla objects, without all the boiler plate.
+It is used to create fluent interfaces around existing vanilla objects, without all the boiler plate code.

 This is a useful extension to the excellent [Async](https://github.com/caolan/async) module.